cameronkerrnz/cameronkerrnz.github.io/content/posts/2022/efs-top-talkers.md

 date = 2022-11-22
 title = "Amazon EFS Top-Talkers" description = ""
-slug = ""
-authors = []
-tags = ["AWS", "EFS", "NFS"]
+summary = "Use Amazon's VPC flow logs (similar to NetFlow) to identify NFS clients and servers and enrich that IP-level information with useful names so you can recognise EC2 instances, EFS endpoints etc." slug = "" authors = [] tags = ["AWS", "EFS", "NFS"]